Inner North London

 Child Death (from 2015) Other related deaths

-Concerns summary The patient's care plan was unclear regarding emergency actions for breathlessness, potentially causing ambiguity for staff.
+Concerns summary (AI summary) The patient's care plan was unclear regarding emergency actions for breathlessness, potentially causing ambiguity for staff.
 A vital medical instruction notice for the child was also not displayed due to transitional arrangements.

 Rita Paton